No Indication Israel Will Open Rafah Crossing Soon: Palestine's Health Minister

-(MENAFN- Nam News Network) GENEVA, May 30 (NNN-XINHUA) - There is no indication that Israel will open the Rafah crossing soon, Palestine's health minister, Majed Abu Ramadan, said here yesterday.
+(MENAFN- IANS) Geneva, May 30 (IANS) There is no indication that Israel will open the Rafah crossing soon, Palestine's Health Minister Majed Abu Ramadan said here.

-“This is totally in the hands of the Israelis,” Abu Ramadan told a press briefing in Geneva.
+"This is totally in the hands of the Israelis," Abu Ramadan told a press briefing in Geneva on Wednesday.

 The closure of the Rafah crossing has aggravated the humanitarian crisis, he said.

-Those who cannot be treated in Gaza are forbidden from going to Egypt and somewhere else for the treatment they need, Abu Ramadan said.“This is only a part of the situation.”– NNN-XINHUA
+Those who cannot be treated in Gaza are forbidden from going to Egypt and somewhere else for the treatment they need, Abu Ramadan added.

 Legal Disclaimer: